Master of Science

-- Other elective courses must be selected from Engineering, Physical Sciences, Life Sciences, mathematics or Computer Science or related disciplines.
+- Other elective courses must be selected from Engineering, Physical Sciences, Life Sciences, Mathematics or Computer Science or related disciplines.
 Current course offerings may be substituted with consent of advisor.

-Non-thesis MS students complete their degree by presenting a lab/course research project to their committee either as an oral exam or poster presentation.
+Non-thesis MS students complete their degree by presenting a lab/course research project to their committee in a poster presentation.